rodolfoamarques/full-stack-backend-code-challenge/README.md

 While you're free to choose the technologies you wish to use to complete this challenge, submissions in Node.js, Java, C#, or Go are preferable.

-- We expect your submission to be 'production' quality - __we leave it to your own judgement what this might entail__
+- We expect your submission to be production quality - __we leave it to your own judgement what this might entail__

-- Include any instructions required to run your submission in Markdown format
+- Include any instructions required to run your submission (in Markdown format)

 ## Deadline

-- While there is no specific deadline, we request that you return your submission within 7 days
+- While there is no specific deadline, we request that you return your submission __within 7 days__

-- We're more interested in how well you approach and complete the challenge, rather than how quickly
+- We're more interested in how you approach and complete the challenge than how quickly

 ## Guidelines